vivekghi/tmo-puzzle-submission/README.md

 _**Implement the solution and make a PR from the branch `feat_proxy_server` to `master`**_

 > It is important to get the implementation working before trying to organize and clean it up.

+The solution has been implemented in the pull request => from stocks ui shell the API call will be happening to the default host => the proxy config will capture any ajax call and proxy to api server => In api server used library @hapi/wreck to make the http call to third party => Used another library @hapi/catbox-memory for in m emory aching => based on the input parameters key for caching will be created symbol:period => if cache has data API call will be avoided.
+If not API call will happen and populate the cache